openlayers/ol2/readme.md

     $ cp -R ~/openlayers/theme ./
     $ cp -R ~/openlayers/img ./

-## Alternate OpenLayers Versions in this Release
+## Alternate OpenLayers 2 Versions in this Release

-The following versions of OpenLayers single file builds are included in this release and can be used in place of OpenLayers.js in any of the above instructions:
+The following versions of OpenLayers 2single file builds are included in this release and can be used in place of OpenLayers.js in any of the above instructions:

 1. OpenLayers.js - full build --> Includes everything except the alternate language
     translations and deprecated classes.
-2. OpenLayers.mobile.js - a mobile focused build --> Includes a subset of the OpenLayers library to serve common mobile web app use cases.
+2. OpenLayers.mobile.js - a mobile focused build --> Includes a subset of the OpenLayers 2
+    library to serve common mobile web app use cases.
 This build provides access to OpenStreetMap, Bing, WMS, WFS and vector layers; touch optimized controls; geolocation;
     vector editing and interaction tools.
 The examples tagged ``mobile`` can use this build.